The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we systematically constructed the multi elliptic-breather solutions for the focusing mKdV through using the Jacobi theta functions.
-And then, we provide the exact expressions to the multi elliptic-breather solutions under the different elliptic function solution background and perform uniform processing.
+In this work, we systematically construct multi elliptic-localized solutions for the focusing mKdV equation using the Jacobi theta functions.
+And then, we provide the exact expressions to the multi elliptic-localized solutions under the different elliptic function solution backgrounds and perform uniform processing.

-There are some interesting properties proved in this paper.
-The asymptotic analysis of breathers with different velocity and the regions.
-To verify above two asymptotic analysis, we plot some figures of interaction between two breathers.
-The collision among multi elliptic-breathers are classified into the elastic and inelastic collision.
-Furthermore, we provide that when $c_i=1,i=1,2,\cdots,N$, the breathers' collision are elastic.
-Moreover, the multi elliptic-breather solutions could be degenerated as the breathers and solitons as $k\rightarrow 0^+$.
-For the different value of spectral parameter $\lambda$ depending on the uniform parameter $z$, the dynamic behavior of elliptic-breather solutions is shown as $k\rightarrow 0^+$.
-Above method provided here can be easily extended to the other integrable model, such as the coupled NLS equation, the sine-Gordon equation, and so on.
+In addition, we study the asymptotic behaviors of the multi elliptic-localized solutions along the evolution direction of solitons and breathers as well as on the region between the solitons and breathers.
+The collision between the breathers and solitons of the multi elliptic-localized solutions is elastic.
+For the multi elliptic-localized solutions $u^{[N]}(x,t)$, when $c_i=1,i=1,2,\cdots,N$, the collision between the breathers and solitons of solutions is strictly elastic.
+Moreover, we draw the profile of the multi elliptic-localized solutions before and after the collision to show the dynamic behavior of strictly elastic collision.
+Furthermore, the multi elliptic-localized solutions could degenerate as the breathers and solitons as $k\rightarrow 0^+$.
+For the different values of spectral parameter $\lambda$ depending on the uniform parameter $z$, the dynamic behavior of elliptic-localized solutions is shown as $k\rightarrow 0^+$.
+The above method can be easily extended to the other integrable models, such as the coupled NLS equation and the sine-Gordon equation.

-Elliptic-breather solutions obtained here could motivate more studies in theories and experiments.
-In internal wave records in symmetrically stratified fluids, Lamb et al. \cite{LambPTPXK-07} revealed that the breather were generated under several initial disturbance.
+The multi elliptic-localized solutions obtained here could motivate more studies in theories and experiments.
+Lamb et al. \cite{LambPTPXK-07} revealed that breathers were generated under several initial disturbances in internal wave records in symmetrically stratified fluids.
 Through experimental observations, Xu et al.\cite{XuGCZK-19} confirmed that the shaped molecular breathing light waves propagate in an almost conservative fiber optic system.
-In addition, the breathers are also appeared in the wave field dynamics \cite{Takahashi-16}.
+In addition, the breathers also appear in the wave field dynamics \cite{Takahashi-16}.